pvdz/preval/tests/cases/buffer_base64/with_ident2.md

 $( "path" );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Buffer_from

 ## Globals

 BAD@!
 Found 1 implicit global bindings:

 unknown

 ## Runtime Outcome

 Should call `$` with:
  - 1: '<function>'